shahrazeahmad07/Matlab/README.md

 # Matlab Website
 It was my first semester project when we were getting basics of web development and I designed this website with HTML and CSS.
+It has two pages.
+One is a 'Home' page and the other is 'About Us' page.

 You can view this website live with the following link: https://matlabweb.netlify.app/